-The scientific study of climate is another mystery of this type.
-We cannot "see" climate; what we see and feel and hear is weather.
-Scientists "construct" past climate history from many inferences they draw out of the huge troves of evidence that are stored in the geological history of the earth - rocks, ocean sediments, tree-rings, long cores drilled from the ice sheets, fossilized plant and animal remains up to 600 million years old, and other data.
-They can tell us, for example, that without a doubt palm trees once grew in an ice-free Arctic region some fifty-three million years ago, when the climate there was like Florida is today, because they have found palm pollen in sediments on the ocean seabed just 500km from the North Pole.
+The scientific study of our earth's climate is another mystery of this type.
+We cannot "see" climate; what we see and feel and hear is the daily weather.
+Scientists "construct" past climate history from many inferences they draw out of the huge troves of evidence that are stored in the geological history of the earth: rocks, ocean sediments, tree-rings, long cores drilled from the ice sheets, fossilized plant and animal remains up to 600 million years old, and other data.
+They can tell us, for example, that without a doubt palm trees once grew in an ice-free Arctic region some fifty-three million years ago, when the climate there was like Florida is today, because they have found palm pollen in sediments on the ocean seabed just 500 kilometers from the North Pole.
 They can tell us what the atmosphere and the oceans were like hundreds of millions of years ago, because isotopes of oxygen and carbon are preserved in the shells of tiny creatures called foraminifera and diatoms.
-And so on and on.
-We cannot look around ourselves and see the climate history of the earth.
-That story is told in the planet's geological history as it has been reconstructed by generations of scientists.
+But we cannot look around ourselves in our neighborhoods and see the climate history of the earth.
+That story is told in the planet's geological and atmospheric history as it has been reconstructed by generations of scientists.
 On the basis of that history, they have also made some educated guesses as to what the near future might hold for us.

-Climate scientists have done their work and are continuing to do it.
-Sooner or later governments around the world, especially those in the nations which are the largest emitters of greenhouse gases (China and the United States), and their citizens (assuming they have a voice), will have to decide either to accept the scenarios and predictions summarized above or to ignore them - as they have the legitimate authority, and the legal right, to do.
+Climate scientists carry on with their work as some governments dither about what response they should make to it.
+Sooner or later governments around the world, especially those in the nations which are the largest emitters of greenhouse gases (China, the United States, and a few others), and their citizens (assuming they have a voice in the matter), will have to decide either to accept the scenarios and predictions summarized above or to ignore them - as they have the legitimate authority, and the legal right, to do.
 Climate scientists have provided a sense of the probabilities of the harms that await us as well as the level of confidence they have in those numbers.
 To be sure, despite the huge outputs of published research by many hundreds of these scientists, they may be wrong: It is possible that they have misinterpreted or exaggerated both the likelihood and the consequences inherent in the risks of climate change.
 The key questions for the rest of us are: How certain are we that they are just plain wrong?
 Or how certain are we that they have exaggerated the risk?
 Or worse, that they have constructed an elaborate hoax?
-If we are not certain, but just doubtful about what to believe, we might then ask ourselves: How long can we wait before making up our minds about this matter?
+If we are not certain, but just doubtful about what to believe, we might then ask ourselves: How long can we wait before making up our minds about what these scientists are saying?